1j01/wavey/README.md

 Embedding.
 Plugins.
 Desktop apps.

-Internationalization with translations and maybe RTL UI.
+Internationalization and improved accessibility.
-[RTLCSS][] can help with UI mirroring, but I'd have to update the code for tracks.
-I don't know if mirroring would be appreciated, but I think it could be fun.

 ### TODO

 * **Horizontal scrolling**, and mouse-relative zooming
 * Effects
-* Gain control and panning (maybe as effects?
-If the effects toolchain is good enough, this might make sense)
+* Gain control and panning (maybe as effects? depends on what the effects UI will look like)
 * Application Cache, because this app can work completely offline